UmeshKumar0/incubyteTDDAssessment/README.md

 Throws an exception for negative numbers ("1,-2,-3") → "Negative numbers not allowed: -2, -3"

+📱 Simple UI

+A basic Flutter UI has been implemented to interact with the String Calculator.
+Users can enter numbers and see the computed sum.

+🖼️ UI Preview

+ (Replace with actual image link)

 📜 Method Signature

 int add(String numbers)